The Rocky Horror Show (franchise)

 The Rocky Horror Show is a British musical comedy franchise that began with the 1973 stage performance The Rocky Horror Show.
 The stage performance mimics many horror B movie and science fiction elements.
-The film was adapted in 1975 as The Rocky Horror Picture Show, which quickly gained a cult following.
+The stage show was adapted in 1975 as the film The Rocky Horror Picture Show, which quickly gained a cult following.
 After being successfully adapted to film, an "equal" was released in 1981 under the title Shock Treatment.
 While not an outright sequel, the film features many characters from the first film returning, as well as some cast members in different roles.

 In 2016, a tribute film, The Rocky Horror Picture Show: Let's Do the Time Warp Again, aired on Fox.